BudAzimbud/nuxt-restaurant-website/README.md

 # Restaurant Website - Nuxt 4

-A modern restaurant website built with Nuxt 4, Vue 3, and Tailwind CSS.
+A modern restaurant website built with Nuxt 4, Vue 3, and pure CSS utilities.
 Features a complete food ordering system with shopping cart and checkout functionality.

 ## 🌟 Features